openstack/governance/reference/house-rules.rst

 :Gerrit topic: ``project-update``

-This topic is used for other changes within an existing project team, like addition of a new git repository or retirement.
+This topic is used for other changes within an existing project team, like addition of a new git repository or retirement of an existing repository maintained by a project team.

-If there is no objection posted after the addition or retirement of a project is proposed (assuming the correct retirement process has been followed), then the change can be approved by the chair if it has at least two 2 roll call votes (which can include the vote of the chair and excludes the change owner) and a code review vote from the PTL of the project (or their delegate).
+If there is no objection posted after the addition or retirement of an existing repository is proposed (assuming the correct retirement process has been followed), then the change can be approved by the chair if it has at least two 2 roll call votes (which can include the vote of the chair and excludes the change owner) and a code review vote from the PTL of the project (or their delegate).
 If the change is from the PTL or their delegate, this will count as an acknowledgment code review vote.

 One exception to this would be significant team mission statement changes, which should be approved by a formal vote after discussion on the mailing list or the gerrit change.

+A new project team application or retirement of a project team should be approved by a formal vote after discussion on the mailing list or the gerrit change.

 If a technical committee member disagrees with the addition or retirement of a project, they can propose a revert which would then be discussed by our usual